Attalus I: Defeat of the Galatians

-Conquests in Seleucid Asia Minor
+Conflicts with the Seleucid Empire in Asia Minor

 Several years after the first victory over the Gauls, Pergamon was again attacked by the Gauls together with their ally Antiochus Hierax, the younger brother of Seleucus II Callinicus, and ruler of Seleucid Asia Minor from his capital at Sardis.
 Attalus defeated the Gauls and Antiochus at the Battle of Aphrodisium and again at a second battle in the east.
-Subsequent battles were fought and won against Antiochus alone: in Hellespontine Phrygia, where Antiochus was perhaps seeking refuge with his father-in law, Ziaelas the king of Bithynia; near Sardis in the spring of 228 BC; and, in the final battle of the campaign, further south in Caria on the banks of the Harpasus, a tributary of the Maeander.
+Three subsequent battles were fought and won against Antiochus Hierax's forces, which fought without support from the Gauls: in Hellespontine Phrygia, where Antiochus was perhaps seeking refuge with his father-in law, Ziaelas the king of Bithynia; near Sardis in the spring of 228 BC; and, in the final conflict of the campaign, in Caria at the Battle of the Harpasus, the Harpasus river being a tributary of the Maeander.

-As a result of these victories, Attalus gained control over all of Seleucid Asia Minor north of the Taurus Mountains.
-He was able to hold on to these gains in the face of repeated attempts by Seleucus III Ceraunus, eldest son and successor of Seleucus II, to recover the lost territory, culminating in Seleucus III himself crossing the Taurus, only to be assassinated by members of his army in 223 BC.
-Achaeus, who had accompanied Seleucus III, assumed control of the army.
+As a result of these victories, Attalus gained putative control over all of Seleucid Asia Minor north of the Taurus Mountains.
+He was able to hold on to these gains in the face of repeated attempts by Seleucus III Ceraunus, eldest son and successor of Seleucus II, to recover the lost territory.
+That said, this influence was tenuous; later historians consider any attempt to translate military success into political hegemony in these areas fraught and unlikely to have been successful.
+Around 226–223 BC, Attalus erected a monument to his battlefield victories in the acropolis of Pergamon, dedicated to Zeus and Athena; a slight adjustment to the artwork on coinage also occurred.

+Seleucus III was assassinated in 223 BC after crossing the Taurus into Asia Minor.
+Achaeus assumed control of the Seleucid army afterward.
 He was offered and refused the kingship in favor of Seleucus III's younger brother Antiochus III the Great, who then made Achaeus governor of Seleucid Asia Minor north of the Taurus.
-Within two years Achaeus had recovered all the lost Seleucid territories, "shut up Attalus within the walls of Pergamon", and assumed the title of king.
+Achaeus embarked upon a remarkably successful campaign, rapidly reclaiming Asia Minor for the Seleucids.
+Within two years Achaeus had recovered all the lost Seleucid territories and "shut up Attalus within the walls of Pergamon".
+In a stroke of good fortune for Attalus, Achaeus revolted against Antiochus III around 220 BC and declared himself the Seleucid king.